 (D) procedures could result in significantly greater releases of radioactive material to the environment than those associated with operation.

-(8) The agency may approve an alternate schedule for submittal of a decommissioning plan required in accordance with paragraph (4) of this subsection if the agency determines that the alternative schedule is necessary to the effective conduct of decommissioning operations and presents no undue risk from radiation to the occupational and public health and safety and is otherwise in the public interest.
+(8) The department may approve an alternate schedule for submittal of a decommissioning plan required in accordance with paragraph (4) of this subsection if the department determines that the alternative schedule is necessary to the effective conduct of decommissioning operations and presents no undue risk from radiation to the occupational and public health and safety and is otherwise in the public interest.

-(9) The procedures listed in paragraph (7) of this subsection may not be carried out prior to approval of the decommissioning plan.
+(9) The procedures listed in paragraph (7) of this subsection may not be carried out before approval of the decommissioning plan.

 (10) The proposed decommissioning plan for the site or separate building or outdoor area shall include the following: